Schwarzbaer/untold/README.md

   * choice weights
     * variable-stores values
     * variables-stored values weighted by constants
-  * set: Allow conditions as argument
+    * conditions as weights?
 * Document story syntax (JSON and YAML)
   * ...and remove the stub from story_writer
 * Proper story_writer
   * yaml2json story converter (come on, it's just loads() and dumps())
   * Some syntax checking (re: story syntax)
+* Rename conditions to expressions?
+Formulas?